 The ERISA long-term disability claim process can take months or years, depending on how hard the insurance company fights to deny your disability benefits.

-During that process, the disability attorney is working on the insurance company or dealing with the demands of opposing counsel if the case has proceeded to litigation.
+During that process, the disability attorney is grappling with the insurance company or dealing with arguments of opposing counsel if the case has proceeded to litigation.
 Too often, with many disability attorneys the client has no idea what – if anything – is going on.

 I not only educate my clients on the process and practice of ERISA claims, my team also sends routine updates and provides our clients copies of important documents and correspondence.

-Most clients appreciate these quick updates from me.
+Most clients appreciate these quick updates.
 Even if nothing has progressed, I want my clients to know that we are still on the case for them.
 There’s a lot of waiting – on the insurer’s decision or a judge’s decision – and we know it can be hard on a client to wait in silence.